spuder/spuder.github.io/_posts/2015-05-28-elasticsearch-default-shards.markdown

     curl elasticsearch.example.com:9200/_template/logstash?pretty

-Now tomorrows index should only have 2 shards
+Tomorrows index should only have 2 shards

 If there is a problem reading the file, or uploading, elasticsearch will warn you and ignore the changes.

 ```
 Warning: Couldn't read data from file "foobar", this makes an empty